fabioMatosCosta/messages-api/README.md

 I started with creating two tables on the database.
 The first table is for users, with a unique id for each user, that will be used to identify every user, an email and first name.
-The second table is for messages, with a unique id for each message, a sender and recipient id, each is used to identify who sends and receives the message, using the users table, a text body of the message, and time stamps.
+The second table is for messages, with a unique id for each message, a sender and recipient id, each is used to identify who sends and receives the message using the users table, a text body of the message, and time stamps.

 ## Routes

-All routes return a JSON response with a data key
+All routes return a JSON response with a data key.

 #### Root end point :